 Gutters and Downspouts

-Pro-tip for off gridders like us: if you hire this out, make sure they have an adequate generator to power their gutter machine.
-We didn’t have our solar system up yet and our generator is only a 2000 watt unit.
-The gutter machines can take over 4000 watts to run so we ended up having to rent a bigger generator for the day.
+Pro-tip for off-gridders like us: if you hire this out, make sure they have an adequate generator to power their gutter machine.
+We didn’t have our solar system up yet, and our generator was only a 2000-watt unit.
+The gutter machines can take over 4000 watts to run, so we ended up having to rent a bigger generator for the day.
 Ask ahead of time to avoid this headache!

 Options: